 This summer I want to repeat this trip, I gave you some Cartagena Colombia travel tips, so actually Cartagena is my choice: there are wonderful hotels with ancient architecture, perfect beaches, and well-developed tourist infrastructure.

 You can ask me: why do I want to come back there, being scared by robbers, heat and thin air?
-Not only for Amazon Jungle, amazing music, Caribbean coastline, colonial architecture and unbelievably delicious coffee.
+Not only for Colombia jungle, amazing music, Caribbean coastline, colonial architecture and unbelievably delicious coffee.

 The most important advantage of Colombia is new routes with great beauty of places and nature, and also – friendly people who saved eternal optimism to life even when it’s really difficult!